isc-projects/bind9/doc/arm/reference.rst

    category notify { null; };

 .. namedconf:statement:: category
+   :tags: logging
+   :short: Specifies the type of data logged to a particular channel.

 The following are the available categories and brief descriptions of the types of log information they contain.
 More categories may be added in